rad-mit/drone-concepts-exploration/README.md

 But with this approach arises an issue.
 If the input to Kalman Filter is a linear function, it outputs a Gaussian curve.
 But a non-linear, non-Gaussian input leads to Non-Gaussian output.
 The Kalman Filter will not work for this non-linear Gaussian Distribution and we cannot calculate its mean and variance such that it is still meaningful.
 This is why the need for the Extended Kalman Filter arises.

 The Extended Kalman Filter simply adds a step to the preprocessing before giving input to the Kalman Filtering Estimation step.
-It approximates the non-linear function as a linear one using the Taylor Series Equation.
+It approximates the non-linear function as a linear function using the Taylor Series Equation.

 ## Pixhawk